robdodson/robdodson.github.com/source/_posts/2012-06-10-building-a-responsive-grid-with-foundation.markdown

 {% img center https://s3.amazonaws.com/robdodson/images/responsive_hide_on_phones.png 'Hiding the aside' %}

 Nice and simple, yeah?
-I'll post the project so you can check it out on your phone and also grab the github repo. - Rob
+If you'd like to checkout the project running live you can [follow this link](http://robdodson.s3-website-us-east-1.amazonaws.com/tutorials/building-a-responsive-grid-with-foundation/index.html).
+Resize your browser or hit it with an iPhone to see it do its magic. - Rob

 You should follow me on Twitter [here.](http://twitter.com/rob_dodson)